 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our executive officers, directors and certain persons who beneficially own more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock and other equity securities of our Company.
 Such executive officers, directors and greater than 10% stockholders are required to furnish to us copies of all such reports they file.
-Based solely on our review of the copies of such reports received by us and written representations that no other reports were required for such persons, we believe that, during fiscal year 2017, all filing requirements applicable to our executive officers, directors and greater than 10% stockholders were complied with on a timely basis, except: one Form 4 by each of Mr. Dalporto, Mr. Horan, Mr. Ozonian, Mr. Troyer and Ms. Henderson, pursuant to which one transaction was reported late for each such reporting person; one Form 4 by Mr. Dermer, pursuant to which two transactions were reported late; two Forms 4 by Mr. Salvage, pursuant to which two transactions were reported late; and two Forms 4 for Ms. Shumate pursuant to which three transactions were reported late.
+Based solely on our review of the copies of such reports received by us and written representations that no other reports were required for such persons, we believe that, during fiscal year 2018, all filing requirements applicable to our executive officers, directors and greater than 10% stockholders were complied with on a timely basis, except one Form 4 by Mr. Ozonian pursuant to which twelve transactions were reported late and one Form 4 by Mr. Salvage pursuant to which one transaction was reported late.
+In addition, Mr. Lebda reported late 24 transactions that, if reported timely, would have been reported on 11 Form 4s, ten of which Form 4s were filed timely for other related transactions.
+The ten late reported transactions on these ten Form 4s were due to an administrative error in the interpretation of trading reports received by the Company for transactions under Mr. Lebda's Rule 10b5-1 trading plan, as a result of which Form 4s reporting the market trades under such plan were filed timely but such Form 4s omitted the exercises of options through which Mr. Lebda obtained shares sold.
+Upon discovery of the error in May 2018, Mr. Lebda promptly amended the associated Form 4 reports to include the option exercise transactions.